Riemannian L-systems: Modeling growing forms in curved spaces: L-systems overview

 This makes it possible for instance to model the propagation of a signal in a branching structure.
 Such a signal can propagate from the root of the branching structure to the leaves using left-context rules, or from the leaves to the root using right-context rules.
 One can note that the rule $B < A \Rightarrow B$ applies to L-string patterns such as $..BA..$ or $..B[A]..$ and thus take into account the branching organization of the L-string.

-\paragraph {Procedural rules.} Instead of specifying once for all the right-hand side of production rules, it might be interesting to determined it procedurally at runtime.
+\paragraph {Declarative rules with procedural statements.} Instead of specifying once for all the right-hand side of production rules, it might be interesting to determined it procedurally at runtime.
 For example, the procedural production rule:

 This rule yields different derivations for different axioms: